Skip to main content

 sector: str

-The dataclass provides us with a lean way to represent data as classes, providing the same benefits as the regular Python class without the verbosity.
+The dataclass provides a lean way to represent data as classes and has the same benefits as the regular Python class without the verbosity.
 We can even provide custom validation logic utilising __post_init__.

 from dataclasses import dataclass